Velocity structure functions in multiphase turbulence: interpreting kinematics of H$\alpha$ filaments in cool core clusters: Abstract

 \section{Abstract}

 The central regions of cool-core galaxy clusters harbour multiphase gas, with gas temperatures ranging from $10$~$\mathrm{K}$--$10^7$~$\mathrm{K}$.
 Feedback from active galactic nuclei (AGNs) jets prevents the gas from undergoing a catastrophic cooling flow.
-However, the exact mechanism of this feedback energy input is unknown, mainly due to the lack of velocity measurements of the hot phase gas, which has large thermal velocities.
-However, recent observations have measured the velocity structure functions ($\mathrm{VSF}$s) of the cooler phases (at $10$~$\mathrm{K}$ and $10^4$~$\mathrm{K}$) and used them to indirectly estimate the motions of the hot phase.
+However, the exact mechanism of this feedback energy input is unknown, mainly due to the lack of velocity measurements of the hot phase gas.
+However, recent observations have measured the velocity structure functions ($\mathrm{VSF}$s) of the cooler molecular ($\sim10$~$\mathrm{K}$) and H$\alpha$ filaments ($\sim10^4$~$\mathrm{K}$) and used them to indirectly estimate the motions of the hot phase.
 In the first part of this study, we conduct high-resolution ($384^3$--$1536^3$ resolution elements) simulations of homogeneous isotropic subsonic turbulence, without radiative cooling.
-We analyse the second-order velocity structure functions ($\mathrm{VSF}_2$) in these simulations and study the effects of varying spatial resolution, the introduction of magnetic fields, and the effect of projection along the line of sight (LOS) on the $\mathrm{VSF}_2$.
+We analyse the second-order velocity structure functions ($\mathrm{VSF}_2$) in these simulations and study the effects of varying spatial resolution, the introduction of magnetic fields, and the effect of projection along the line of sight (LOS) on it.
 In the second part of the study, we analyse high-resolution ($768^3$ resolution elements) idealised simulations of multiphase turbulence in the intracluster medium (ICM) from \cite{Mohapatra2021b}.
-We compare $\mathrm{VSF}_2$ for both the hot ($T\sim10^7$~$\mathrm{K}$) and cold ($T\sim10^4$~$\mathrm{K}$) phases.
-We also look for the effect of projection along the LOS, the impact of different models of idealised heating (volume-weighted vs mass-weighted), and magnetic fields on the $\mathrm{VSF}_2$.
-For turbulence without radiative cooling, we observe a steepening in the slopes of the $\mathrm{VSF}_2$ upon projection along the LOS.
-In our runs with radiative cooling and multiphase gas, we find that the $\mathrm{VSF}_2$ of the hot and cold phases have similar scaling.
-We note that introducing magnetic fields steepens the $\mathrm{VSF}_2$ of the cold phase.
-We also find that at large scales, projection along the LOS steepens the $\mathrm{VSF}_2$ for the hot phase and mostly flattens it for the cold phase.
-At small scales, the projected $\mathrm{VSF}_2$ are flatter for both hot and cold phase gas.
+We compare the $\mathrm{VSF}_2$ for both the hot ($T\sim10^7$~$\mathrm{K}$) and cold ($T\sim10^4$~$\mathrm{K}$) phases and find that their amplitude depends on the density contrast between the phases.
+They have similar scaling with separation, but introducing magnetic fields steepens the $\mathrm{VSF}_2$ of only the cold phase.
+We also find that projection along the LOS steepens the $\mathrm{VSF}_2$ for the hot phase and mostly flattens it for the cold phase.